Iggy-o/Sorter-Plus/README.md

 ## Worst Case Time Complexity

-Where "n" is equal to the number of sortable items, in the worst case scenario it will take "x" amount of time for the list of items to be sorted, where "x" equals:
+Where "n" is equal to the number of sortable items, in the worst<br>
+case scenario it will take "x" amount of time for the list of items<br>
+to be sorted, where "x" equals:

 - BubbleSort => O(n^2)